Global asymptotic stability of the active disassembly model of flagellar length control: Discussion

 \section{Discussion}

-We have studied the properties of the dynamical system proposed as an active disassembly model of flagellar length control proposed in \cite{fai2019length}.
-We have described the region of validity for the model and used the method of Lyapunov function as well as the Poincare-Bendixson to prove the existence of an asymptotically stable steady-state.
-Although the Poincare-Bendixson method is limited to systems of two equations, the Lyapunov approach is shown to generalize to $N>2$.
+{ We have modified the active disassembly model originally proposed in \cite{fai2019length} by constructing a hybrid system to ensure that the flagellar lengths remain positive for all time, regardless of the initial conditions.} Further, we have used the method of Lyapunov functions (as well as the Poincar\'{e}-Bendixson Theorem) to prove the existence of an asymptotically stable steady-state.
+Although the Poincar\'{e}-Bendixson Theorem is limited to systems of two equations, the Lyapunov approach is shown to generalize to $N>2$.

-Interestingly, we find that the phase space of physically-allowable lengths is not a trapping region with respect to the dynamics.
-Therefore, we must modify the dynamics in the corner regions from which trajectories are carried outside the first quadrant.
-This results in two accumulation points; however, we show that the unique dynamics associated with these accumulation points are not likely to arise in application.

-The generality of the approach taken here remains an open question.
-The proofs given here are independent of the model parameters.
-However, if the model were perturbed slightly to involve additional terms, it is not clear whether the same Lyapunov function approach would still apply.
-Characterizing the family of models for which this approach succeeds would be a valuable step toward establishing the mathematical properties of balance-point models more generally.

-A related open question is whether there exists an optimal Lyapunov function in the sense of providing the tightest possible bound, and if so, whether this may provide biological intuition into the energetics of length control.
+The Lyapunov function provides significant constraints on the possible dynamics, e.g. there can be no periodic cycles or finite time blow-up and solutions flow inextricably down the gradients of the Lyapunov function toward the unique steady-state.
+This highly-constrained solution space is a testable prediction of the active disassembly model.

 Finally, we discuss aspects of length control in the case of a large number of organelles.
-Indeed, this is a biologically-relevant case given that single-cell organisms such as \emph{Paramecium} cells swim using on the order of five thousand cilia.
+Indeed, this is a biologically-relevant case given that single-cell organisms such as \emph{Paramecium} cells swim using on the order of five thousand cilia \cite{funfak2015paramecium}.
 Depending on which parameters are fixed in the limit $N\to \infty$, our dimensional analysis of the active disassembly model yields different limiting behaviors.
 A remarkable consequence of the model is that it provides a universal length-control mechanism regardless of organelle number, and an important next step would be to establish the limits of the model by testing its predictions on different organisms over a range of $N$.

+This generalization to arbitrary flagellar number reveals that while the active disassembly model was originally motivated by \emph{Chlamydomonas reinhardtii} with its two flagella, it is universal in the sense that it achieves length control for any number of organelles. { We have further explore the implications of this universal mechanism for controlling the sizes of large numbers of organelles by applying the model to study olfactory sensory neurons.
+The model provides possible explanations for scaling relations between cell size and flagellar length observed in the data.}